ds4836/BrickHack/README.md

 ## Notes

 - Ensure that you have a stable internet connection to access the Kintone API for retrieving and posting quiz questions.
-- Make sure that the CSV file containing questions is correctly formatted with columns for question text, options, and correct answers.